 Changing Trustees Without Chaos: How to Ensure a Smooth Transition

 Many small and medium-sized businesses put off switching trustees because they fear it will cause chaos.
-But today, the transition takes place in five clear steps—with no effort required on your part.
+But today, the transition takes place in five clear steps—with no effort on your part.

 The most common concern when switching: “This is going to be complicated.”
 The reality: Switching to a modern fiduciary is a standardized process and requires virtually no effort on your part as a business owner.